Xanax: Withdrawal Symptoms And Timeline

 Xanax Withdrawal Timeline

-6 – 12 hours Within six hours, the effects of Xanax wear off and the effects of withdrawal start taking over.
-As the body is starved of the drug, users start experiencing anxiety and irritability that often gets worse throughout the withdrawal period.
+6 – 12 hours Within six hours, the effects of Xanax wear off, and the effects of withdrawal start taking over.
+As the body is starved of the drug, users start experiencing anxiety and irritability that gets worse throughout the withdrawal period.

-Days 7 – 14 Withdrawal symptoms can last for up to two weeks after stopping use.
+Days 7 – 14 Withdrawal symptoms last for up to two weeks after stopping use.
 At this point, the worst is over, and symptoms of withdrawal tend to be less severe.
-Anxiety and insomnia may still persist.
+Anxiety and insomnia persist.

-Days 15+ Any lingering symptoms should be mild.
-For some, protracted withdrawal symptoms may begin suddenly, even if the initial symptoms are completely gone.
-Protracted withdrawal symptoms tend to fluctuate and can last up to two years.
+Days 15+ Any lingering symptoms must be mild.
+For some, protracted withdrawal symptoms begin suddenly, even if the initial symptoms are completely gone.
+Protracted withdrawal symptoms tend to fluctuate and last up to two years.

 No sources were found for this page.